will2244/pysgdb/README.md

 db.unlink("Person", [person_id], "has", "Ticket", [ticket_id])
 ```

 Notice how the ids are in a list.
-If you supply many ids, they will all be linked to each other.
+If you supply many ids, they will all be unlinked from each other.

 ## Delete